BenoitDamota/mempamal/README.rst

 ------------

 - **Suited for supervised learning**.
 For a given set of samples we measure features, an array denoted X of shape (n_samples, n_features), and targets, an array y of shape (n_samples, n_targets).
 The goal is to construct a predictive model and to measure its goodness of fit on unseen data (see examples for more insight).

 - **Did you say Big Data?** MEmPaMaL don't care about this marketing term, it just some scripts to help you distribute your computation as seamlessly as possible.
 If your code and computing infrastructure is able to perform *Big Data* analysis with simple files and commands, it should work but it is NOT the purpose of MEmPaMaL.

 - **Need your knowledge**.
 You need do understand what you do.
 For instance, most of the times multi-targets are inappropriate for a given estimator.
 Knowing about your data is probably more important than being able to compute many models.

 - **It's not magic!** You need the computing resources corresponding to your load then MEmPaMaL can help you to scale out.

 - **It's really not magic!** If your algorithm is not efficient or consume too many memory, MEmPaMaL will just help you to run it many times in parallel.
 So, be careful of the snowball effect and if not sure, try it at small scale first.

 - **It's definitely not magic!** Some codes are already parallel (multiprocessing, OpenMP, etc.) and you need to understand the implications and make choices.
-For instance, you can limit OpenMP to 1 thread: ``export OMP_NUM_THREADS=1``.
+For instance, you can limit OpenMP to one thread: ``export OMP_NUM_THREADS=1``.
 In some cases, you would like to play with the limits of your system and for that you must deeply understand the underlying technologies and the possibilities of the execution back-end.

 Examples
 --------